aayush860/ROIIM/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 Available urls-
--> signin-  to signin
+-> signin-  to signin.
--> signup- to singup
+-> signup- to singup.
--> window- to add items in cart
+-> window- to add items in cart.
--> checkout-  handeling billing and payment functionalities -> payment_sucessuful- redirection on sucessful payment -> payment_unsucessuful- redirection on unsucessful payment
+-> checkout-  handeling billing and payment functionalities.
+-> payment_sucessuful- redirection on sucessful payment.
+-> payment_unsucessuful- redirection on unsucessful payment.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 Database-